GoogleCloudPlatform/professional-services/tools/gce-change-disktype/README.md

 1. For each disk attached to the instance
     1. Detach the disk from the VM instance
     1. Snapshot the disk
+    1. Create a user supplied disk-type from snapshot
 1. Attach the disk to the VM instance
 1. Start the VM instance
 1. Delete the old disks and snapshots created during the process (if